optilude/jira-cycle-extract/README.rst

   data (depending on the weekday).
 You can change this with the `--charts-net-flow-window` parameter, set to a number of weeks.

+Also note: all the `--charts-*` options have a corresponding `--charts-*-title` option that can be used to set a title for the chart.

+Finally, to limit the date range of the data shown in the charts, you can use the options `--charts-from` and `--charts-to` to specify a starting and/or ending date (inclusive).
+Both are optional.

 Troubleshooting
 ---------------